vollkorntomate/vollkorntomate.eu/content/projects.en.md

 {{< secondary >}}Python | Django{{< /secondary >}}

 - **18 Months in 2019 to 2021** \
-Intern and working student at a software engineering company \
+Intern and student employee at a software engineering company \
 {{< secondary >}}C# | Microsoft Azure{{< /secondary >}}

 ---